edrewitz/wxdata/Documentation/aigefs_single.md

                     cat='mean',
                     type_of_level='pressure'):***

-    This function downloads the latest AIGEFS Ensemble Mean or Ensemble Spread for either the Pressure or Surface Parameters.
+    This function downloads, pre-processes and post-processes the latest AIGEFS Ensemble Mean or Ensemble Spread for either the Pressure or Surface Parameters.
     Users can also enter a list of paths for custom_directory if they do not wish to use the default directory.

     Required Arguments: None